Urban Studies (URBS)

 URBS 287, WORK BASED LEARNING I - URBS 1-3 (1)

-This course provides supervised, paid work experience with approved employer(s) in an area related to the student's program.
-Emphasis is placed on integrating prior or concurrent classroom learning with work experience through career readiness competencies.
-Students will be able to evaluate career selection and satisfactorily demonstrate work-related competencies.
+This course provides supervised work experience building on experience in Work-Based Learning with approved employer(s) in an area related to the student’s program.
+Emphasis is placed on integrating classroom learning with work experience.
+Students will be able to evaluate career selection, demonstrate employability skills, and satisfactorily perform work-related competencies.
+Activities are coordinated and evaluated by college personnel.

-General Education: GEO1, GEO2, GEO6, GEO8
+General Education: GEO1, GEO2, GEO3, GEO4, GEO5, GEO6, GEO7, GEO8

 Course Entry Requirement(s): A student must be pursuing a degree seeking program at LCCC; have completed 12 semester hours with a minimum of 6 semester hours in the discipline of placement; have a min GPA of 2.5 in the discipline and a 2.0 overall GPA; and have division approval.